Same-day pest control in McKinney, Allen, Frisco & Plano. Call before noon.

 Initial visit + return trip

 First we confirm you actually have roof rats, because the tail, the droppings, and the noises overhead all point to a different plan than mice or Norway rats.
 Then we Remove them.
-The inspection maps the active runs: the grease-stained rub marks on rafters, the droppings scattered through the insulation, the routes between the nest and the food.
+The inspection maps the active runs: the grease-stained rub marks on rafters, the droppings scattered through the insulation, and the routes between the nest and the food.
 Every rat-sized trap goes on a confirmed run, up in the attic, on the rafters, in the garage overhead storage, never out in open floor space.
 We return in 7 to 10 days to collect traps and confirm the attic has gone quiet.

 • Species confirmed first, so trap size and placement match the rat you actually have